History of science: 21st century

-One possible signature of a Higgs boson from a simulated proton–proton collision.
+Signature of a Higgs boson from a simulated proton–proton collision.
 It decays almost immediately into two jets of hadrons and two electrons, visible as lines.

 In the early 21st century, some concepts that originated in 20th century physics were proven.
 On 4 July 2012, physicists working at CERN's Large Hadron Collider announced that they had discovered a new subatomic particle greatly resembling the Higgs boson, confirmed as such by the following March.
-Gravitational waves were first detected on 14 September 2015.
+Gravitational waves were first detected by astronomers at the Laser Interferometer Gravitational-Wave Observatory on 14 September 2015.
+One of the first direct images of a black hole, taken by the Event Horizon Telescope in April 2017, was released to the public on April 10, 2019.

 The Human Genome Project was declared complete in 2003.
-The CRISPR gene editing technique developed in 2012 allowed scientists to precisely and easily modify DNA and led to the development of new medicine.
-In 2020, xenobots, a new class of living robotics, were invented; reproductive capabilities were introduced the following year.
+The CRISPR gene editing technique developed in 2012 allowed scientists to precisely and easily modify DNA in living organisms and led to the development of new medicine.
+Advances in synthetic biology with computer assistance led to the creation of artificial microbial life, such as JCVI-syn3.0 in 2016 and xenobots in 2020.

 Positive psychology is a branch of psychology founded in 1998 by Martin Seligman that is concerned with the study of happiness, mental well-being, and positive human functioning, and is a reaction to 20th century psychology's emphasis on mental illness and dysfunction.
+Starting around 2011, a replication crisis affected some branches of the social sciences.